jourquin/Nodus/README.md

 - 7.2 - February 2020: Upgrade to Groovy 3.x.
 - 8.0 - February 2021: Introduce time functions (in addition to cost functions).
 Simplified API for modal-choice plugins.
 Many under the hood improvements.
-- 8.1 - April 2021: Runs on Java 16 and allows Python scripting through a Py4J bridge in addition to Groovy.
+- 8.1 - April 2021: Runs on Java 16 and allows Python scripting through a Py4J bridge and R scripting through a J4R bridge in addition to Groovy.

 See the [change log](changelog.md) for a detailed build history.